How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 When looking at this logistics analytics dashboard, two KPIs immediately stand out: average loading time and average loading weight:

-**click to open the dashboard in full-screen mode**
+**click to open in full-screen mode**

 While there is plenty of other information, it avoids too much clutter by using large images and by not cramming a bunch of stats on the page.
 Revenue, cost, and profit numbers are easily seen due to their upper left corner positioning and their large size, along with green and red numbers to show trends.
-The fleet status and delivery status metrics are very easily seen as well.
+The fleet status and delivery status KPIs are very easily seen as well.
 Finally, there is more detailed information available in the “profit by country”, “deliveries by country”, and “average delivery time (hours and route)”.
 This is a great example of a well-executed dashboard with all relevant logistics KPIs, but our next one is even better.

 2. Procurement Example

-**click to open the dashboard in full-screen mode**
+**click to open in full-screen mode**

 3. Human Resources Department

-**click to open the dashboard in full-screen mode**
+**click to open in full-screen mode**

 If you want to dig deeper into the recruiting process, we suggest you read our guide on recruitment metrics.